Officer says he assumed fellow cops were caring for Floyd

 Defense attorneys are seeking to show that the Minneapolis Police Department provided inadequate training and taught cadets to obey superiors.
 Chauvin, who was convicted of state murder and manslaughter charges last year, was the most senior officer at the scene.

+Thao testified that he was taught that it sometimes was OK to use neck restraints to help handcuff someone.

-Thao also testified that recruits were taught to address superiors by saying, “Yes sir, no sir,” or “Yes ma’am, no ma’am.”
+He also said recruits were taught to address superiors by saying, “Yes sir, no sir,” or “Yes ma’am, no ma’am.”

-The prosecution rested its case Monday after calling to the stand doctors, police officers and bystanders, including the teenager who recorded widely seen video of the killing.

-Darnella Frazier, who was 16 when Floyd was killed, was the last witness to testify for the prosecution.
-Frazier, who was given a special citation by the Pulitzer Prizes for her video of the killing, said she knew Floyd needed medical care when he became unresponsive.

 Lane, who is white; Kueng, who is Black; and Thao, who is Hmong American, also face a separate state trial in June on charges alleging that they aided and abetted murder and manslaughter.